 That is why!

 Anyone who makes their professional existence, whether as a streamer or as an esport team, dependent on sponsorship income, should also invest in professional contracts!
-However, if a model is created by a lawyer, it is important to ensure that GTC law may apply to these contracts and that therefore not every clause would be admissible (see this and this contribution).
+If you have a lawyer draw up a sample, however, you should be aware that under certain circumstances the law on general terms and conditions applies to these contracts and therefore not every clause would be permissible (see this and this article).